 The Way I Work

-My therapy practice is grounded in my original training in Person-Centred Counselling and my more recent training in Embodied-Relational Therapy (ERT).
+My therapy practice is grounded in my original training in Person-Centred Counselling and my more recent training in Embodied-Relational Therapy (ERT) and Wild Therapy.

 Person-Centred Counselling is a humanistic therapy based on the work of Carl Rogers, who believed that individuals have within themselves vast resources for self-understanding and change, and that therapy must be concerned above all with providing a facilitative climate in which these resources can be tapped.
 For me its most important contributions are the twin ideas that clients have an inner compass they can trust, and no one else - including therapists - can be an expert or authority on the direction they should take.